saurabh-dhawan/kiwigpt/content/posts/20260619-microsoft-build.md

 &nbsp;

 Yesterday I headed into the city for [Microsoft Build //localhost:Wellington](https://developer.microsoft.com/en-us/reactor/events/27230/), hosted at Level 13, 10 Brandon Street.
-It was part of Microsoft Reactor's global //localhost series — local echoes of the main Build 2026 event that ran in San Francisco on 2-3 June.
+It was part of Microsoft Reactor's global //localhost series, local echoes of the main Build 2026 event that ran in San Francisco on 2-3 June.
 The Wellington room had a good mix: developers, cloud engineers, a few architect types, and apparently at least one sales person who had clearly been told they needed to code now.

 Speakers came from Microsoft New Zealand and the wider Asia-Pacific team.
 The format was live demos, guided lab walkthroughs, and time to actually try things.
 No slides-only keynote theatre.
 That suited me.